satojk/vim-and-the-art-of-code-maintenance/README.md

 # vim-and-the-art-of-code-maintenance
-Vim configuration files that seem to work well for me.
+init contains some files that are useful for me when I'm setting up a new machine.

+plugin contains some vim plugins.